christensenjo/la-clippers-data-visualization/questions.md

     - roster: Composite primary key of team, player.
 Again implemented using the unique_together constraint.
     - team_affiliate: nba_team.
 Implemented in Django model with a OneToOneField relation to Team model.
 2. **Basic Queries (SQL)**
-    a.
-I implemented this query in a Django ORM query.
+    - I implemented this query via the Django ORM.
 You can see it [here](https://github.com/christensenjo/la-clippers-data-visualization/blob/main/nba_data/queries.py).
-    b.
-Using Django backend and Vue frontend, I created an interactive table that displays the results of these queries.
+    - Using the Django backend and Vue frontend, I created an interactive table that displays the results of these queries.
 It can be sorted to rank teams by win %, home games, away games, and games played.
 It can also be filtered by month.

 I ran out of time to complete Schedule Queries, Lineup Queries, and Visualizations.
 Despite that, I really enjoyed this project.
 I look forward to continuing to extend this application in my free time in the future.
 Perhaps I'll take the time to complete the remaining queries and visualizations, or add something of my own liking.